finos/common-domain-model/README.rst

 * The CDM Portal provides a user interface allowing users to navigate through and download the CDM.
 * Rosetta Core is a Software Development Kit (SDK or *dev-kit*) for the CDM, corresponding to an *editable* version of the CDM Portal.
 Rosetta Core consists of an integrated set of tools for adopting, editing and implementing the model, allowing the industry community to directly contribute code to the CDM.

-ISDA encourages the adoption of CDM by service provides, but does not endorse any of these application components.
+ISDA encourages the adoption of CDM by service providers but does not endorse any of these application components.

 The CDM Governance